 Common questions about attractions and activities in Paris.

-What are the must-see attractions in Paris?
+What are the five must-see places in Paris?

-What are good day trips from Paris?
+What are the best day trips from Paris?

 More on Paris